cdcai/TowerScout-Enterprise/README.md

 Run _pre-commit install_ to setup the git hook scripts.
 Now _pre-commit_ will run automatically on a _git commit_

 Run _pip install pylint_ to install
+It's highly recommended to run pylint on any files you have edited before committing.
+PyLint helps standardize code format and will warn of any issues.
+It will not throw an error.